 - Get the name and contact details of witnesses

-- Take photos of your wound
+- Take photos of your wound for evidence

 - Notify Philadelphia Animal Control Services